Geoportail-Luxembourg/LuxMob/README.md

 ### Create .ipa

- - Make a production build : `make ios`. (as of now, there’s a bug on first launch that doesn’t exist in `ios-debug` mode).
+ - Make a production build : `make ios`.
  - Select `iOS Device`, in the test device combo.
 In the menu, select `Product`->`Archive`.
 The `Organizer` windows show up; select the latest archive and click on `Distribute` button.